HamzaMateen/HamzaMateen/README.md

 Hi👋 ... **Hamza Mateen** here!

-I find my peace here, my motivation comes from the following sometimes:
+I find my peace here, my motivation comes from the following most of the times:

 > _"You can never understand everything.
 But, you should push yourself to understand the system"_
 > &minus; Ryan Dahl